NCAR/ncar-python-tutorial/curricula/z230-pt2_script.md

    ```bash
    $ cp windchillcomp.py heatindexcomp.py
    ```
+First let's make a copy of our first script, but with the name heatindexcomp.py.
+You guessed it today we will compute heat index.

 2. [git] And add and commit this new file.
    (`git commit -m "Copying first script to start second"`)

+Let's add and commit this file,

 3. [python] Now, we want to compute the Heat Index, which we will do by replacing the `compute_windchill` function with